 Palliative Care

-Palliative care is provided by a specially-trained team of doctors, nurses, social work, palliative care specialists, massage therapists, pharmacists, nutritionists, chaplains and other specialists who work together to provide an extra layer of support.
-Palliative care for neurological disease is a new medical area, and is being developed in a few medical centers, such as the University of Colorado Denver.
+Palliative care is provided by a specially-trained team of doctors, nurses, social workers, palliative care specialists, massage therapists, pharmacists, nutritionists, chaplains, and other specialists who work together to provide an extra layer of support.
+Palliative care for neurological disease is a new medical area and is being developed in a few medical centers, such as the University of Colorado Denver.
 However, many medical facilities in the US are starting to offer general palliative care services, which have the potential to improve quality of life and reduce caregiver burden and nursing home placement.

 Religion

 Last, but not least, religion can be an important personal resource of strength for caregivers.
-Caregivers who use faith/religion have a better opinion on caring, a better relationship with the affected person and lower levels of depression.
+Caregivers who use faith/religion have a better opinion of caring, a better relationship with the affected person, and lower levels of depression.

 Caregiving Includes Taking Care of Oneself

-In summary, persons with FXTAS are highly dependent on their caregiver; caregivers are at exceptionally high risk for stress-related disease; and caregivers that have needed support are able to provide better care and are healthier.
+In summary, persons with FXTAS are highly dependent on their caregivers; caregivers are at exceptionally high risk for stress-related disease; and caregivers that have needed support can provide better care and are healthier.
 Caregivers need to take care of their own health first.

-Also, caregivers need special skills, such as knowing how to deal with and assist an angry, impulsive individual, learning how to take care of themselves, and to know how to manage their stress.
+Also, caregivers need special skills, such as knowing how to deal with and assist angry, impulsive individuals, learning how to take care of themselves, and knowing how to manage their stress.
 This includes forgiving themselves for not being perfect – to enable the caregiving role to continue, to take 10 deep breaths, and to call a friend to alleviate stress.

-Caregivers need to learn how to recognize fatigue warning signs, such as depression, despair, feelings of hopelessness and emotional strain, which often manifest as varying physical symptoms, an ongoing tendency to ignore or postpone taking care of their own health need, feelings of profound tiredness and exhaustion not relieved by sleep, growing feelings of isolation, feelings of anxiety and uncertainty about the future.
-Foundations such as the National Fragile X Foundation and National Parkinson Foundation, are there to help.
+Caregivers need to learn how to recognize fatigue warning signs, such as depression, despair, feelings of hopelessness, and emotional strain, which often manifest as varying physical symptoms, an ongoing tendency to ignore or postpone taking care of their own health needs, feelings of profound tiredness and exhaustion not relieved by sleep, growing feelings of isolation, feelings of anxiety and uncertainty about the future.

 Resources